English words originated from Hindi

 Again, the exact time frame when the word chit got its anglicized form from the original word chitthi is not clear.

 However, chitthi in English means a note or a letter.
 The word ‘chit’ is a derivation from the Hindi word and it is widely used till date.

-Although I have mentioned only 5 words English words originated from Hindi, the list is actually pretty long.
-Words such as loot, thug, cot, and much more owing to Hindi vocab at large.
+Although I have mentioned only 5 words English words originating from Hindi, the list is actually pretty long.
+Words such as loot, thug, cot, and much more owe to Hindi vocab at large.

-What are your comments about these English words originated from Hindi?
+What are your comments about these English words originating from Hindi?
 Mention them below.